ALavault/alavault.github.io/_posts/2020-06-18-gtr_tuto_1_instrument.md

 Advantages :
 * More confortable to play in general
-* struming and power chords are easier to play
+* strumming and power chords are easier to play

 Drawbacks :
 * generally implies hunchback